 - Books.
 It’s never too early for books.
 Did you know that reading to babies changes the way their brains develop and gives them a better chance at life?
 How cool is that?!
 You can watch a video about it here.
 Here are a couple of our favorites: Sandra Boynton books, Robert Munsch books, Bill Peet Books.

 - Clothes.
 Ok, I’m going, to be honest here: people love baby clothes and love buying baby clothes.
-The issue is that most of the clothes they give baby, just aren’t practical.
-I always had plenty of dresses for my daughter and cute sweater vest outfits for my sons, but what I really needed were some basics: Sleepers, bodysuits, pants, socks, a jacket, and wool tie-on hat.
+The issue is that most of the clothes they give the baby, just aren’t practical.
+I always had plenty of dresses for my daughter and cute sweater vest outfits for my sons, but what I really needed were some basics: Sleepers, bodysuits, pants, (Use the code “minimalism” to save!) socks, a jacket, and wool tie-on hat.

 - Doula Service.
 If mom hasn’t given birth yet, doulas are amazing to have with you, Dad’s particularly love this gift.
 An experienced doula will help set the new parents mind at ease and assist any support people in helping mom the best way possible.